shopyo/shopyo/docs/contrib.rst

 To contribute, it's nice to know Flask well.

 If you want to contribute, go ahead, we ❤️ it.
 We follow a 💯 % first-timers-friendly policy.
-Feel free to join our `discord group`_ if you ge stuck or would just like to chat and say hi.
+Feel free to join our `discord group`_ if you get stuck or would just like to chat and say hi.

 This contribution guide has been adopted from the version used by `Flask`_.